 Urea and guanine.
 Let’s take a closer look at them:

 You’re all familiar with urea.
 It’s the same stuff found in pee (this doesn’t get any better, does it?) and in lots of skincare products (but for that, it’s made in a lab – pheww!).

 Urea is a wonderful humectant.
 That means it can bind water to the skin, helping to keep it hydrated, soft and supple.
 But, it needs to stay on the skin to work.
-If you take it off after a few minutes, which happens during a Geisha facial, you’re just slathering poo all over your face for nothing.
+If you take it off after a few minutes (what happens during a Geisha facial), you’re just slathering poo all over your face for nothing.
 Ewww!

 Just get yourself a moisturizer with synthetically made urea, will you?

 Related: The Complete Guide To Urea: What It Is, What It Does, And How To Use It

 If the name evokes hazy memories of high school, it’s because you’ve probably heard it in science class.
 Guanine is one of the four bases found in DNA (but don’t worry, this stuff can’t affect your DNA when you put it on the skin – that could actually give you cancer).

 The cool stuff about guanine is its colour.
 Guanine is iridescent, so it can brighten your skin really well.
 But you know what else does that?